AP VoteCast: Texas voters sour on state of nation - KVIA

 NATIONAL ECONOMY

-Voters were slightly negative in their assessments of the nation’s economy.
-Overall, 45% described economic conditions in the U.S. as excellent or good, and 55% called them not so good or poor.
+Voters were closely divided in their assessments of the nation’s economy.
+Overall, 48% described economic conditions in the U.S. as excellent or good, and 52% called them not so good or poor.

 —